hew33/A-B-Test-Result-Analysis/README.md

 2. A/B Test
 3. Regression
 ## Summary
 There was no sufficient evidence found to suggest that the new page converts better than the old one.
-More variables need to be added in the model.
+More information need to be provided for the model.